 Take a deep breath and respectfully thank them for their input.
 Then do it your way anyway.
 You’ll be happier in the long run, and if not throwing the bouquet really ruins your cousin’s life... well, she’ll get over it.

 This extends to any part of your wedding, from name changing to having a first look to having a DJ announce you when you enter the reception.
 This is your day!
 Make it your own and do what you want.

 Sweet Paper Suite

 Paper!
 Oh, we love paper goods.
-Having a cute paper suite is doable even if you don’t want the super traditional embossed invitations your grandmother keeps pushing.
+Having a cute paper suite is doable even if you don’t want the super traditional engraved invitations your grandmother keeps pushing.
 We chose to go with a recycled paper suite that Em designed using meaningful and sweet symbols (a maple tree, an old camera, love birds), all printed on recycled paper from one of the vendors we regularly use in our photography business.

 Another great option that has popped up in the last decade or so is small letterpress studios, which are located all over the country.
 Letterpress is a beautiful printing process that adds a deep texture and a handmade feel using centuries-old techniques.
 You can work with talented designers to customize a designed suite they already have on file, or go the completely custom route by having the designer create something new, just for you.

 A CLIENT FAVORITE: